• Home

 Discipline 1 (D1): Form the team

-The team should be cross-functional and should include the process owner and other key stakeholders:
+Start with the responsible person and expand as the investigation evolves.
+The team should be cross-functional and include process owners and key stakeholders:

 • Process owners